BizTalk Migration Services

 BizTalk migration usually happens while systems continue to exchange data, workflows continue to run, and business processes continue to depend on stable integrations.
 A poorly sequenced migration creates confusion around which system owns the message, where failures are detected, how retries occur, and who owns exceptions during transition.

-• Support coexistence during transition.
-Some organizations need BizTalk and the replacement environment to operate in parallel. i3solutions plans for coexistence so teams understand which integrations remain in BizTalk, which have moved, and how failures should be handled during transition.
+Some organizations need BizTalk and the replacement integration environment to operate in parallel for a defined period. i3solutions plans for coexistence so teams understand which integrations remain in BizTalk, which have moved, and how failures should be handled during transition.

-• Address legacy integration debt before it moves.
-Not every orchestration, map, adapter, or endpoint should be recreated as-is. i3solutions identifies obsolete integrations, fragile patterns, manual workarounds, and unnecessary complexity before those issues become permanent in the destination environment.
+Not every orchestration, map, adapter, or endpoint should be recreated as-is. i3solutions identifies obsolete integrations, fragile patterns, manual workarounds, weak monitoring, and unnecessary complexity before those issues become permanent in the destination environment.

-• Build supportability into the migration.
-Migration planning accounts for monitoring, alerting, retry behavior, deployment processes, documentation, ownership, and escalation paths — so the result is an integration environment that is not only modernized, but supportable from day one.
+Migration planning accounts for monitoring, alerting, retry behavior, deployment processes, documentation, ownership, and escalation paths.
+The result is an integration environment that is not only modernized, but supportable.

 BizTalk Replacement Options i3solutions Supports